wanyu-lin/wanyulin.github.io/_pages/about.md

 ---
 Wanyu is an Assistant Professor in the Department of Computing at The Hong Kong Polytechnic University.
 Wanyu is serving as an Associate Editor for  <a href="https://cis.ieee.org/publications/t-neural-networks-and-learning-systems/ieee-transactions-on-neural-networks-and-learning-systems">IEEE Transactions On Neural Networks and Learning Systems</a> (TNNLS).

-Wanyu’s main research interest is in the broad area of creating AI with safe and ethical objectives.
-Specifically, we focus on interpretability, fairness, robustness, and privacy-preservation of various kinds of machine learning models, including graph learning models and large pre-trained language models.
+Wanyu’s primary research interest is in 1) AI for science.
+We focus on developing machine learning (ML) techniques (GNNs, diffusion, etc.) to accelerate scientific simulations and design (applications in materials, structure safety); 2) creating AI with safe and ethical objectives.
+Specifically, we focus on interpretability, robustness, and privacy-preservation of machine learning models, such as large language models.

 <br>